NoahDavey/100-days-of-code/log/r1-log.md

 Today managed to make the structure of the code a bit nicer and resolve some issues with the tsconfig which were causing things to crash

 ### R1D44
+I forgot to write my log for this day, but i did code...
+Think i did something on mine and matts project

 ### R1D45
 ### R1D46
 ### R1D47